bartkl/presentations/cimug2024/index.md

 ---

 Tim Berners-Lee envisioned a machine-readable counterpart to the World Wide Web...
-* The Semantic Web
+* The Semantic Web.

 ---

-A core tenet of this vision is the idea of *linked data*
+A core tenet of this vision is the idea of *linked data*...
-* linking data in data sets all across the web
+* linking data in data sets all across the web.

 ---